kcraath/CoFESWaveResearch/README.md

 ## Papers using CoFESWave

 *There are supplementary materials for three papers the repository.
-For easy reference we refer to the three series of papers as the Application, Method, and Forecasting Paper, respectively.*
+For easy reference we refer to the three part series of papers as the Application, Method, and Forecasting Paper, respectively.*

 ### **Application Paper**
 This paper is primarily written to communicate the usage of wavelet techniques for non-stationary time series in Finance and Economics.
 We specifically apply the techniques to the complex behaviors in the Water-Energy Nexus.